 Banks was named the team’s most valuable player twice, in 1958 and 1959, and led the National League in RBIs twice and home runs twice, finishing with 512 home runs for his career.
 He was elected to the Hall of Fame in 1977.
 Despite a long and impressive career, Banks never got a chance to play in the post-season.

-The Cubs last won the World Series in 1908, and last won the National League pennant in 1945, a season the majority of major league stars missed because they were fighting in World War II.
+The Cubs won the World Series in 2016—their first World Series win since 1908.
+And, before 2016, the team last won the National League pennant in 1945, a season the majority of major league stars missed because they were fighting in World War II.